rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Between morning and evening they are beaten to pieces; they perish forever without anyone regarding it. ^0420

-Is not their tent-cord plucked up within them, do they not die, and that without wisdom? ^0421
+Is not their tent-cord plucked up within them, do they not die, and that without wisdom?' ^0421

 Call now; is there anyone who will answer you?
 To which of the holy ones will you turn? ^0501